ampaho/NameMapBj/README.md

 Society:
 * What's the median age for each profession
-* The state with the most professional diversity
+* The state the most professionally diverse

 Health:
 * How many hospitals by arrondissements